userapp-io/userapp-android/README.md

 The first parameter is the view of the fragment, the second is the signup button field ID, then the IDs of all the input fields.

-Override the methods `onSignupStart` and `onSignupCompleted` to show error messages and a progress loader. `onSignupStart` can also be used to fill the user profile with additional information before submitting.
+Optionally, override the methods `onSignupStart` and `onSignupCompleted` to show error messages and a progress loader. `onSignupStart` can also be used to fill the user profile with additional information before submitting.

-    @Override
-    public User onSignupStart(User user) {
-    	// Show loader when waiting for server
-    	...

-    	// Alter the user profile here
-    	...

-    	// Return the user to complete the signup return user;
-    }

-    @Override
-    public void onSignupCompleted(User user, Boolean verified, Exception exception) {
-		if (exception != null) {
-			// Hide the loader
-			...

-			// Show an error message
-			...
-		} else {
-			// Clear the error message
-			...

-			// Need to verify the email address? if (verified == false) {
-				// Hide the loader
-				...

-				// Show message that an email has been sent to be verified ...
-			} else {
-				// Call the superclass to log in the signed up user super.onSignupCompleted(user, verified, exception);
-			}
-		}
-	}

 The code should now look something like this: